mark-watson/kgsampler/README.md

     make fetch

-to get all of the librsary examples from my book.
+to get all of the library examples from my book.

 Run sample program: